LSEG-API-Samples/Article.RDP.TypeScript.Deno.HTTPRestAPI/README.md

 ### <a id="ts_main_file"></a>Main Application Code Introduction

 Let me start by explaining the ```main.ts``` file code overview.
-It is the main application class that receives a user input for RDP credentials and chain symbol name.
-Then it make an authentication and get data the RDP RDP services, and displays that data in a console.
-The file contains ```Application``` class that manages all application logic such as receiving user input information, format and display data.
+It is the main application class that receives a user input for RDP credentials and a chain symbol name.
+Then it authenticates and gets data from the RDP RDP services, and displays that data in a console.
+The file contains the ```Application``` class that manages all application logic such as receiving user input information, format, and display data.

 The overview code structure of the file is shown below.